secondlife/viewer/indra/newview/linux_tools/client-readme.txt

 * AUDIO - Edit the 'secondlife' script and you will see these audio
   options: LL_BAD_OPENAL_DRIVER, LL_BAD_FMODSTUDIO_DRIVER.
-  Second Life tries to use OpenAL, FMODSTUDIO audio drivers in this order; you may uncomment the corresponding LL_BAD_* option to skip an audio driver which you believe may be causing you trouble.
+  Second Life tries to use OpenAL, FMODSTUDIO (PULSEAUDIO, ALSA) audio drivers in this order; you may uncomment the corresponding LL_BAD_* option to skip an audio driver which you believe may be causing you trouble.